Fanger53/memory-game-JS/README.md

-## 👩🏼‍💻 About My Restaurant Page
+## 👩🏼‍💻 About Memory Game

-This is a restaurant page that was created with HTML and JavasCript, The HTML just contains in the body a div with an id= " content" and the whole content of the page is made with JavasCript.
-This project was created to learn about modularized code and how to work with modules using webpack.
+This is a Memory Game created with Javascript

 <img width="600" alt="memory game" src="https://user-images.githubusercontent.com/31552010/114497937-c08b3a80-9be8-11eb-847d-8531a5c78d6a.png" align="center">